vivaansinghvi07/soccer-database-project/README.md

   - standing_id
   - team_id  - relates to team_id in TEAM table
   - league_id - relates to league_id in LEAGUE table
-  - season_year
   - season_id - relates to season_id in LEAGUEHISTORY table
-  - stat_id - relates to stat_id in TEAMSTAT table

 **Team Stat** - this table keeps track of the team's performance during a season, as a somewhat branch of the TEAMSTANDING table
   - stat_id
+  - standing_id - relates to standing_id in TEAM STANDING table
   - games_played
   - wins
   - draws